GabCopetti/Goodreads_Ratings_ML_Project/README.md

 ## **Installation**

-Use the command
+To install the packages, use the command:

 **pip install -r requirements.txt**

-to install the packages.
 If the file is not placed in the current directory, the path needs to be specified like path/to/requirements.txt.

 If using an environment in Anaconda, the command